sgoser/k3s.simpleweb/README.md

-# k3s.simpleweb
+# Simple nginx webserver Deployment manifest

-## Yaml file for deploy simple web-page to cluster
+## Yaml file to deploy simple web-page (web-server) to cluster

+- index.html was added as configmap (editable, using initContainer)
+- using own Docker image prebuilded (locally) and pushed to DockerHub
+- changes in index.html - placed line with host $HOSTNAME variable
-Using in ArgoCD
+- was used in ArgoCD